SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

-# SAP Security Maturity Model
+# SAP Security Verification Standard

-__*We have included the [OWASP Maturity Model - References](https://github.com/NO-MONKEY/CBAS-SAP-SecurityMaturityModel/blob/master/OWASP%20Maturity%20Model%20-%20References.xlsx) file to understand on how the mappings between the different standards and baelines used in maturity level 1 are derived.*__
+__*We have included the [OWASP Maturity Model - References](https://github.com/NO-MONKEY/CBAS-SAP-SecurityMaturityModel/blob/master/OWASP%20Maturity%20Model%20-%20References.xlsx) file to understand on how the mappings between the different standards and baselines are used in maturity level 1.*__

 <img src="img/Silverback.png" width="150"/><br>

-The CBAS - SAP Security Maturity Model (CBAS-SSMM) project allows organizations to determine their SAP security posture based on controls used to define a maturity level that organizations can maintain or adopt.
+The CBAS - SAP Security Verification Standard (CBAS-SSVS) project allows organizations to determine their SAP security posture based on controls used to define a maturity level that organizations can maintain or adopt.
 This enables organizations to plan and enhance their security mechanisms when protecting SAP resources.

 ## Whats In It For Me (WIIFM)